anthonyshibitov/js-webaudio-visualizer/README.md

 The actual song cannot be pushed for obvious reasons (copyright!! <3) (song must be put into a /public folder)

 Stick your own in and check it out.

-Example image below.
+Example image below:

 ![Example image](demo.png)